Point Positive: Water Solutions that Protect Our Rivers

 Two key observations:

 - These five measures alone have the potential to yield more than 1.5 trillion gallons per year.
-This is more than 10% of California’s total water demand and almost 12 times more water than the proposed surface storage projects would yield.
+This is more than 10 percent of California’s total water demand and almost 12 times more water than the proposed surface storage projects would yield.

 - Achieving just 10 percent of this potential would still yield 156 billion gallons per year—17% more than the proposed surface storage projects.